ess-dive-workspace/essdive-sample-id-metadata/README.md

-# ESS-DIVE Sample ID and Metadata Reporting Format (IGSN-ESS) v1.1.0
+# ESS-DIVE Sample ID and Metadata Reporting Format v1.1.1

 ESS-DIVE recommends registering samples for [Global Sample Numbers (IGSNs)](https://www.igsn.org/) through the [System for Earth Sample Registration (SESAR)](https://www.geosamples.org/).
 IGSNs are associated with standardized metadata to characterize a variety of different samples and their collection details.
 These sample identifiers facilitate sample discovery, tracking, and reuse; they are especially useful when sample data is shared with collaborators, sent to different labs or user facilities for analyses, or distributed in different data files, datasets, and/or publications.

-ESS-DIVE has worked with our community scientists to test use of IGSNs and associated metadata in interdisciplinary Environmental Systems Science (ESS).
+ESS-DIVE has worked with our DOE ESS scientists to test use of IGSNs and associated metadata in interdisciplinary Environmental Systems Science (ESS).
 Here we outline modified IGSN metadata guidelines to account for needs of a variety of related geological and biological samples.
 While generally following the IGSN core descriptive metadata schema, we provide recommendations for extending sample type terms, and connecting to related templates geared towards biodiversity (Darwin Core) and genomic (Minimum Information about any Sequence, MIxS) samples and specimens.
 The resulting template and recommendations are an extension of IGSN core metadata - IGSN for Environmental Systems Science (IGSN-ESS).

 ## Getting started